qfpl/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

 The steps we need to take are:
 - Update our Flare UI component so that it accepts a function to run over the input
-- Update the JavaScript code to pass in a function that will update our ``AppState``
+- Update the JavaScript code to pass in a function that will update our ``localState``

 Helpfully, Flare comes with a couple of functions that let us run effectful functions over the output of a Flare UI Component instead of applying the output to the DOM.

 To start with, we need [**runFlareWith**](https://pursuit.purescript.org/packages/purescript-flare/3.1.0/docs/Flare#v:runFlareWith).

 This requires a function that will be passed the result of the Flare UI component, allowing for effectful actions to take place.
-This function will be passed in from the Javascript code, so although we will give it a Purescript type, that type will be a lie.
+The input function will be passed in from the Javascript code, so although we will give it a Purescript type, that type will be a lie.
 As the Javascript is under no obligation to obey this type, nor can we actually enforce it.
 However by giving it a type on the Purescript side, at no point are we under any illusions and the typechecker will prevent us from misusing it.

 The Purescript type of this function is:
 ```haskell